 Modern blog writing is about so much more than just sitting down and typing until your fingers go numb creating an article of writing.
 Sure, there is definitely something to be said for putting your digital pen to paper and getting something out there on the web, but the truth of the matter is that if you really want to garner an audience that makes your site “must read” content, you need to focus these efforts and address the issues and ideas that matter most to these viewers.

 The best way to do this?
 Ensuring that your brand has a meaningful and vibrant relationship with consumer data.
-To help you evaluate where your brand stands on this front now – and give you the tips and guidance needed to take this relationship to the next level – let’s spend a few minutes talking about the best ways to fit data into your blog writing and content marketing practices.
+To help you evaluate where your brand stands on this front now – and give you the tips and guidance needed to take this relationship to the next level – let’s spend a few minutes talking about the best ways to fit data into your article of writing and content marketing practices.

 Does Data Really Matter?

 “A more data-driven approach is key for reaching consumers and moving the industry to the next generation of content marketing.” – Steve Sachs, iMedia Connection